tarwn/lessthandot-hugo/blogs/content/posts/2009-08-23-scripting-all-jobs-on-sql-server-2005-20.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Denis/ADvent/SCriptOut5.png?mtime=1357605388"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Denis/ADvent/SCriptOut5.png?mtime=1357605388" width="616" height="389" /></a>
 </div>

-Now you can select the jobs that you want, right click&#8211;>Script Job as&#8211;>CREATE to&#8211;>File and you specify the location and that is all.
+Now you can select the jobs that you want, right click–>Script Job as–>CREATE to–>File and you specify the location and that is all.

 Hopefully this will be handy for you.